 The scoring system utilised in this study was designed to quantify participants' evaluations of two legal texts - Text A and Text B. Respondents were asked to score each text on four key dimensions: overall persuasiveness, clarity and coherence, strength of key arguments, and the appropriateness and effectiveness of the evidence used.
-Each of these dimensions was rated on a scale from 1 to 10, with 1 being the lowest possible score (not persuasive/extremely clear/etc.) and 10 being the highest possible score (extremely persuasive/extremely clear/etc.).
+Each of these dimensions was rated on a scale from 1 to 10, with 1 being the lowest possible score (not persuasive at all/not clear at all/etc.) and 10 being the highest possible score (extremely persuasive/extremely clear/etc.).
 This type of Likert scale is commonly used in research to gauge respondents' attitudes or perceptions towards a particular subject (Robinson, 2014).